mschilling/deskbird-mcp-server/API_ENDPOINTS.md

 When using `deskbird_api_call`, ensure:
 - **API Version**: Use correct version for each endpoint (see [API Versioning Strategy](#api-versioning-strategy))
 - **Timestamps**: Use Unix timestamps in milliseconds for booking times
+  - Convert local time to UTC milliseconds: `new Date('2025-07-24T09:00:00+02:00').getTime()`
+  - Verify with: `new Date(timestamp).toISOString()`
 - **Company IDs**: Numeric company IDs (auto-discovered by default)
 - **Zone/Resource IDs**: Use actual zone item IDs, not desk numbers
 - **Required Fields**: Include all required parameters for each endpoint
+- **Anonymous Bookings**: Check workspace `allowsAnonymousBooking` setting before attempting
+- **Office Hours**: Ensure booking times fall within workspace `openingHours`

+**Pro Tip**: Always test your timestamp calculations in your local timezone before making API calls.
+A common issue is using seconds instead of milliseconds, or not accounting for timezone differences.

 For full parameter details and schemas, see the dedicated sections below.